spirit-js/spirit-express/README.md

 # spirit-express
 Wrap around Express API / middleware making them compatible for use with spirit.

+It is _not_ meant to bring full Express API compatibility for every possible Express middleware.
+To keep things light and small, it currently will only support enough API to get popular Express middleware working.

-Express and spirit middleware can be used in conjunction with each other, it's not one or the other.
+Supported Express middleware and spirit middleware can be used in conjunction with each other, it's not one or the other.

 [![Build Status](https://travis-ci.org/spirit-js/spirit-express.svg?branch=master)](https://travis-ci.org/spirit-js/spirit-express)